izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/examples/quoter_and_swap/quoter_swap_chain_with_exact_input.rst

         await approveCalling.send({gas: gasLimit})
     }

-6. estimate gas (optional)
+6. Estimate gas (optional)
 --------------------------

-of course you can skip this step if you donot want to limit gas
+Before actually send the transaction, this is double check (or user experience enhancement measures) to check whether the gas spending is normal.

 .. code-block:: typescript
     :linenos: